 - Exercising.
 Regular exercise may reduce your risk of breast cancer recurrence.

 - Choosing a healthy diet.
 Focus on including lots of vegetables, fruits and whole grains in your diet.
-If you choose to drink alcohol, limit yourself to one drink per day.
+If you choose to drink alcohol, limit yourself to one drink a day.